AdaptableTools/example-adaptable-angular-aggrid/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.0.

+This is the minimium Angular version required for using Adaptable 7.0 and higher.

 It proves how you can use the `@adaptabletools/adaptable-angular-aggrid` component for angular, with custom system themes.

 ## Installation